ahwayakchih/nobbic/docs/actions/install.markdown

 ## `install` APP_NAME

-Generates a system service file and tries to install it.
+Generates a system service file and tries to install it (will ask for root password, just hit enter if you don't want to give it permissions to install anything).

 Service file simply makes sure that pod will be started after operating system reboots.